Stylback/home-server/README.md

 ### Part 1: Prerequisite and local access

 SSH is a protocol that allows remote login and command line execution, something that will be very convenient when we continue to set up the server.
-Both my client and server is using Ubuntu-derivative OSs, as such the commands might differ from your own.

-To be able to SSH from a client to a server:
-- There must be a traversable network connection between them and
-- They both need to have a SSH service installed

-OpenSSH usually comes shipped by default on desktop Linux distributions, if for some reason you do not have the client installed you can install it by running:
+We will be using [OpenSSH](https://www.openssh.com/) as our SSH deamon, it usually comes shipped by default on both server and desktop Linux distributions.
+If you lack the deamon it can be installed with:

+For your client:

 ```sh
 sudo apt install openssh-client
 ```

-On the server we install it using:
+For your server:

 ```sh
 sudo apt install openssh-server
 ```

-This was however not necessary in my case as the Ubuntu installer provided me with the option during initial set-up.
-From the server, run `ip a` to get information about your network connections and take note of your servers local IP-address.
+With OpenSSH installed on both the client and server, the next step is to connect to the server.
+Assuming you're on the same local network, run `ip a` on your server and take note of the local IP-address.

-On the client, run:
+Now on the client, run:

 ```sh
 ssh username@server-ip
 ```

-Where `username` is the username on the server and `server-ip` is your servers local IP-address.
+Replace `username` and `server-ip` as appropriate.
 The terminal will prompt for a password and connect.

 ### Part 2: Create a Hostname alias

-We don't want to have to remember `username@server-ip`, so instead we will create an alias which will allow us to access the server by just running `ssh alias`.
-On the client, run:
+Remembering `username@server-ip` is a hassle, so instead we will create an alias which will allow us to access the server by just running `ssh alias`.
+To get started, run this on the client:

 ```sh
 sudo nano ~/.ssh/config
 ```

-Paste the following, replacing `alias`, `server-ip` and `username` with relevant information:
+Paste the following, replacing `alias`, `server-ip` and `username` as appropriate:

 ```sh
 Host alias